-However, a greater section of the market also believes that social media has left the brands too exposed to the opinion of their audience.
-With the ever-increasing content consumers, it is becoming difficult for brands to keep a track of what exactly their audiences are looking for and most of all keeping track of the ‘what’s trending?’
-It has led to a certain level of distraction in strategy making and implementation, given the varying responses.
+However, we cannot forget that every coin has two sides.
+A greater section of the market also believes that extensive use of social media channels has left the brands too exposed to the opinion of their audience.
+With an enhanced appetite for content consumption, it is becoming difficult for brands to keep a track of what exactly their audiences are looking for and most of all keep track of the ‘what’s trending?’
+So, is Social Media a Boon or a Bane?

-Until very recently, businesses did not see much potential in TikTok for marketing.
-However, with the pandemic, TikTok’s popularity gained momentum making it one of the best platforms to reach the real gen-z customers.
-In addition, the increasing demand for bite-sized content that is short but information-heavy at the same time also pushed the companies to leverage the platform.
+TikTok: Until recently, TikTok was not considered significant means of marketing, however, during the pandemic, TikTok’s popularity gained momentum making it one of the best platforms to reach the real Gen-Z customers.
+In addition, the increasing demand for bite-sized content that is short but information-heavy also pushed the companies to leverage this platform.
 Several companies have recently started adventuring into the nuances of what a 15-seconds long video can do to their business.
 Influencer marketing is yet another great way for industries like Ed-tech, IT, fashion, food, and health to upscale their reach.
-Features such as Live are making it easier for brands to stay in touch with their audiences on a day-to-day basis.
+Features such as 'TikTok Live' are making it easier for brands to stay in touch with their audiences on a day-to-day basis.

 That said, the pros of reaching a younger generation may be many, but there are also certain cons of digital marketing on TikTok.
 Several market studies claim that compared to other social media platforms, TikTok has creative limitations when it comes to posting content and is also not very budget-friendly.
 So even though startups might have a great chance at high engagement here, the possibility of pocket burn causes them to avoid TikTok.

-Started as a platform for employees and human resources to connect seamlessly for hiring, LinkedIn today has become one of the biggest places for corporate connect.
+LinkedIn: Started as a platform for employees and human resources to connect seamlessly for hiring, LinkedIn today has become one of the biggest places for corporate connection.
 Over the years, LinkedIn has proved itself as the most versatile and productive place for brands to market themselves, especially B2B.
 Features like polls, job postings, and much more have helped companies test the waters more accurately.
 Recently, companies have also started putting up original content in the form of podcasts and website articles to gain traction.